-- Age of youngest child - Gender of youngest child - Mother's Education - Household Income & Benefit Payments - Current diet of mother: Index of Mediterranean Diet Adherence based on Validated 14-item Ouestionnaire by Martínez-González et al (2012) - Scoring of the index and the thresholds are the same as in Martínez-González et al (2012) - Questions were adapted to clarify serving sizes and to avoid "leading" questions (Yes/No questions).
-In some cases the questions were converted from daily to weekly consumption frequencies to better incorporate thresholds of "< 1 serving per day". - Diet of mother during pregnancy: Adapted Index of Mediterranean Diet Adherence based on Validated 14-item Questionnaire by Martínez-González et al (2012) - o Adaptation to pregnancy setting: Positive index item for wine consumption is removed. - Chronic stress of mother during past 3 months - Perceived stressfulness of potentially stressful life events experienced in past 3 months (computed as outline above for the pregnancy period)

-- o Perceived stress during past 3 months: average score of 2 questions from the Perceived Stress Scale (PSS) questionnaire (Cohen et al, 1983):

-- felt nervous and stressed

-- could not cope with things
+- Age of youngest child

+- Gender of youngest child

+- Mother's Education

+- Household Income & Benefit Payments

+- Current diet of mother: Adapted Index of Mediterranean Diet Adherence based on Validated 14-item Questionnaire by Martínez-González et al (2012) - Scoring of the index and the thresholds are the same as in Martínez-González et al (2012), except for the exclusion of the "sofrito" item and the inclusion of "other vegetable oils" in the "olive oil" items to adapt to the UK setting - Questions were adapted to clarify serving sizes and to avoid "leading" questions (Yes/No questions).
+In some cases the questions were converted from daily to weekly consumption frequencies to better incorporate thresholds of "< 1 serving per day". - Diet of mother during pregnancy: Adapted Index of Mediterranean Diet Adherence based on Validated 14-item Questionnaire by Martínez-González et al (2012) - As above: exclusion of the "sofrito" item and the inclusion of "other vegetable oils" in the "olive oil" items to adapt to the UK setting - Adaptation to pregnancy setting: Positive index item for wine consumption is removed. - Chronic stress of mother during past 3 months - Perceived stressfulness of potentially stressful life events experienced in past 3 months (computed as outline above for the pregnancy period) - Perceived stress during past 3 months: average score of 2 questions from the Perceived Stress Scale (PSS) questionnaire (Cohen et al, 1983): - felt nervous and stressed - could not cope with things d) Variables Relating to Potential Mechanisms: